Fair Policy Targeting: Theoretical Analysis

 Theorem \ref{thm:1b} complements Theorem \ref{lem:cons_dr} showing that it suffices $\lambda = \mathcal{O}(1)$ (and hence a slackness of order $\mathcal{O}(1/\sqrt{n})$) for the set of estimated allocations to contain the Pareto frontier.
 The proofs of Theorems \ref{lem:cons_dr}, \ref{thm:1b} are contained in Appendix \ref{sec:a1}.
-Theorem \ref{thm:1b} uses \textit{finite sample} properties of the estimated (discretized) frontier showing that it concentrates around its population counterpart, uniformly over $\Pi$ at rate $\sqrt{v/n}$.
-The choice of $\lambda/\sqrt{n}$ matches the upper-bound on the maximal deviations.
+Theorem \ref{thm:1b} uses \textit{finite sample} properties of the estimated (discretized) frontier showing uniform concentration.
+The choice of $\lambda/\sqrt{n}$ matches the upper-bound on the maximal deviations, and the choice $N = \sqrt{n}$ guarantees that the grid is coarse enough to control the estimation error.

+\begin{rem}[Non-binary policies] While our framework considers a binary action spaces, our guarantees also generalize to multi-action policies.
+In such a case, the bound depends on the entropy integral of $\Pi$ and the derivation leverages concentration of $\Big|\hat{W}_d(\pi) - W_d(\pi)\Big|$ for multi-action spaces \citep{zhou2018offline}.
+See Appendix \ref{sec:multi_actions} for a discussion. \end{rem}